tgangte/python-grpc-weather-microservice/README.md

 ## How to setup
-1. Install required modules from requirements.txt
+1. Install required modules from requirements.txt by runing ./setup.sh
 2. Run the compile-proto.sh which will read the .proto file and generate codes under generated directory.
 3. Run server and the client.